Coyote Swapping a Classic BroncoLast Updated October 19, 2023 | Meghan Drummond

 To prepare your Bronco, you’ll need to remove lots of parts.
 You’ll also need to install a few modifications, like a lift kit, to get the clearance you’ll need.

 The Bronco’s original radiator is bulky and doesn’t work well with the Coyote.
 You’ll need to replace it with one that’s thinner.
 This isn’t too challenging since the Coyote doesn’t require as much cooling as older engines.
+And be sure to add a radiator overflow tank too.

 The Bronco’s fuel system is set up for a carbureted engine.
 To swap it over to an electric fuel injection system, you’ll need to change out your fuel lines.
 An electric fuel pump will be necessary for this swap.
 You can use an in-line or in-tank fuel pump, but it needs to be EFI compatible.